Qatar diplomatic crisis: United Nations

-In November 2020, United Nations special rapporteur Alena Douhan published a preliminary report condemning the Saudi-led blockade of the State of Qatar and urged to lift the ban immediately as a result of human rights violations of the people of Qatar.
-The UAE, Saudi Arabia, Bahrain and Egypt-led blockade of Qatar were concluded as illegal by the special rapporteur.
-Douhan has stated to present a final report to the United Nations Human Rights Council in September 2021.
+In November 2020, United Nations special rapporteur Alena Douhan published a preliminary report condemning the Saudi-led blockade of the State of Qatar and urged lifting the ban immediately due to human rights violations against the people of Qatar.
+The UAE, Saudi Arabia, Bahrain and Egypt-led blockade of Qatar was concluded to be illegal by the special rapporteur.
+Douhan has stated a final report would be presented to the United Nations Human Rights Council in September 2021.

-Reportedly, it is prohibited under the UN Charter to impose any unilateral coercive measures against its member states unless authorized by the organization’s relevant organs or found consistent with the principles composing the charter.
+Reportedly, it is prohibited under the UN Charter to impose any unilateral coercive measures against its member states unless authorized by the organization's relevant organs or found consistent with the principles composing the charter.

 Impact

 Logistical implications

 On 6 June 2017, Emirates Post of UAE halted postal services to Qatar.

-Nearly 80 percent of Qatar's food requirements come from Persian Gulf Arab neighbors, with only 1 percent being produced domestically and even imports from outside the Gulf states usually crossing the now closed land border with Saudi Arabia.
+At the start of the blockade, nearly 80 percent of Qatar's food requirements came from Persian Gulf Arab neighbors, with only 1 percent being produced domestically.
+Imports from outside the Gulf states usually came by land from Saudi Arabia.
 Immediately after the cutting of relations, local reports indicated residents swarmed grocery stores in hopes of stockpiling food.
 Many food delivery trucks were idled along the Saudi-Qatari border.
 On 8 June 2017, Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman al-Thani said, "We're not worried about a food shortage, we're fine.
 We can live forever like this, we are well prepared."
-Qatar has been in talks with both Turkey and Iran to secure supply of food.
+Qatar had talks with both Turkey and Iran to secure the supply of food.
 On 11 June 2017, Iran sent four cargo planes with fruit and vegetables and promised to continue the supply.
-Turkey has pledged food and water supplies to go along with their troop deployment at their Turkish military base in Qatar.
+Turkey pledged food and water supplies to go along with their troop deployment at their Turkish military base in Qatar.

 As part of the Qatari government's response to lost food imports, it provided support to domestic agricultural company Baladna, which built a new dairy farm with imported cattle that was planned to produce enough milk to fulfill domestic demand for dairy products by June 2018.